Sport psychology: Coleman Griffith: "America's first sport psychologist"

-Athletic Performance
+Athletic performance

 Sport psychology remains influential to athletic performance at all levels.
+The goal of this area of study is to explore what makes athletes perform the way the way they do.
 Athletic performance can be measured by self-report or objective data (e.g. player/team statistics).
 Scholars currently prefer the use of self-reports or a combination of subjective and objective measurements, due to the many factors which go into athletic performance.
 For example, Athlete's Subjective Performance Scale (ASPS) has been developed and validated with objective data (player's statistics), and found to be a reliable tool for assessing athletic performance in team sports.
+Much of the research done on athletic performance has been through meta-analysis reviews.
+These meta-analysis reviews have shown that there is a benefit to using sport psychology techniques to improve an athletes performance.
+Some influences that have been found to be largely beneficial include task-cohesion and self-efficacy.
 Being mentally prepared has proven to help athlete's performance, however research has shown that elite athletes and coaches will be hesitant to seek out help from a sport psychologist even if they believed it could help.
 There are multiple key recommendations for mental practice which improve sport performance, such as practicing imagery and increasing mental and physical repetitions.